adbreeker/Studies-PG-Public/Elements of Bioinformatics/Lab1/REPORT.md

 In this experiment, I processed a DNA sequence to extract biological insights.
 I calculated the nucleotide counts, finding them to be relatively balanced (A: 218, C: 208, G: 215, T: 215), which resulted in a GC content of approximately 49.42%.
 The transcription step successfully converted the DNA string to mRNA by replacing Thymine with Uracil.
 Finally, the translation logic correctly identified the start codon 'AUG' and translated the subsequent sequence into a peptide chain starting with Methionine (M), demonstrating the core steps of the central dogma in silico.

-*(AI usage: I used AI to generate the Python script structure and the matplotlib plotting code.
-I also used AI to refactor the code to import existing functions from `problem1.py` through `problem7.py`, and to help summarize the results.)*
+*(AI usage: I used AI to merge my previous functions from `problem1.py` through `problem7.py` into whole experiment, and to help summarize the results.)*